Stop Court Bailiffs, High Court Enforcement Officers

 If you let a bailiff into your home, they may take some of your belongings to sell.

-Bailiffs can take luxury items, for example, a TV or games console.
+Bailiffs can take luxury items, for example, a TV, jewellery, a vehicle or games console.

 They cannot take: